 Do you have a swarm of honeybees?
-Please take a photo and EITHER call / send a message to: 07814 993652 if you live in the Knighton/Newtown area, OR find a beekeeper near you on the WBKA swarm collection map.
+Please take a photo and find a beekeeper near you on the WBKA swarm collection map.
 (Note: scroll down the page to find the map)

 Use the example photos below to verify it is really honeybees.

 Montgomery Beekeepers are often contacted about winged, flying creatures, especially in the spring and summer period.
 The most common insects to cause this concern are honeybees, bumblebees and wasps.

 Bumble bees are often confused with honeybees.
 They are rounder, larger and furrier and come with a variety of coloured stripes across the end of their tails.
 They often nest in bird boxes, under the decking, in the eaves or in the compost.
 Recommendations: Leave them alone if possible.
 Bumblebees are an important pollinator and rarely sting and are under threat of extinction.
 They will disappear in the autumn.
 Beekeepers will not collect/remove Bumblebees.

 Do you have lots of small bees popping in and out of the wall or very small holes in the ground?
 Are they red/brown in colour?
 These are Solitary Bees, they are harmless and as their name suggests live more or less alone.
 They can live in bug hotels if you provide one in your garden.
 Some can look like a very small, thin wasps.
 Beekeepers will not collect/remove Solitary Bees.